alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

     `USERNAME` is your personal account email address.

-4. Enter your password (you set this password when you clicked on the invite link in your welcome email).
+4. Enter the password you set during the sign up process.

-Once you are logged in, run `cf` in the command line to see all available commands.
+When you are signed in, run `cf` in the command line to see all available commands.

 ## Deploy a test static HTML page